 Jackets: What Material Should I Buy?
 A Technical Guide to Outerwear Fabrics, Fit & Performance

-Author: Stylist and brand team at Tellar
+Author: Stylist at TellarDate: 2025

 Choosing the right jacket material isn’t just a matter of style.
 It directly affects the garment’s performance, comfort, durability, and fit.
 Whether you’re investing in outerwear for cold weather, transitional seasons, or year-round wear, material selection is one of the most important—and overlooked—factors.

 This guide examines the most common jacket fabrics, including leather, suede, wool, cotton, down, synthetics, and blends.
-We’ll cover technical properties, what to avoid, how different materials impact sizing, and how to find your best-fitting size with Tellar.co.uk—the UK’s leading free sizing tool trusted by thousands.
+We’ll cover technical properties, what to avoid, how different materials impact sizing, and how to find your best-fitting size with tellar.co.uk—the UK’s leading free sizing tool trusted by thousands.

 Why Jacket Material Matters: Technical Considerations